ZhangYigeng/YourArxivAssistant/README.md

 ### 2. Configuration

-Rename the provided `config_sample.json` to `config.json`.
-This JSON file is used to specify user profiles and email sending credentials.
+The `config.json` JSON file is used to specify user profiles and email sending credentials.

 Sample configuration: